 This presentation does not constitute or form part of and should not be construed as, an offer to sell, or the solicitation or invitation of any offer to buy, acquire or subscribe for, securities of the Company or any of its subsidiaries in any jurisdiction or an inducement to enter into investment activity.
 No part of this presentation, nor the fact of its distribution, should form the basis of, or be relied on in connection with, any contract or commitment or investments decision whatsoever.
 The information contained in this presentation has not been independently verified.
 No representation, warranty or undertaking, expressed or implied, is made as to, and no reliance should be placed on, the fairness, accuracy, completeness or correctness of the information or the opinions contained herein.
-Neither the Company nor any of its respective affiliates, advisors or representatives nor any other person shall have any liability whatsoever (in negligence or otherwise) for any loss however arising from any use of this presentation or its contents or otherwise arising in connection with the presentation.
+Neither the Company nor any of its respective affiliates, advisors or representation or its contents or otherwise) for any loss however arising from any use of this presentation or its contents or otherwise arising in connection with the presentation.
 Each person must rely on their own examination and analysis of the Company and the transactions discussed in this presentation, including the merits and risks involved.